 - What are the pros and cons of each publishing company?

-- Who is the easiest to work when it comes to book formatting, distribution, royalty payments or tech support?
+- Who is the easiest to work with when it comes to book formatting, distribution, royalty payments, or tech support?

-- Do you just go with the biggest platform, like Amazon’s KDP, and call it a day?
+- Do you just go with the biggest platform, like Amazon KDP, and call it a day?

 - Is it worth it to publish with several other very reputable retailers and distributors to maximize your reach?